bhushanwalke/puppet_wiki/README.md

 ## Vagrant Multiple-VM Creation and Configuration
 Automatically provision multiple VMs with Vagrant and VirtualBox.
 Automatically install, configure, and test Puppet Master and Puppet Agents on those VMs.
-All instructions can be found in my blog post:
+All instructions can be found in the blog post:
 [http://wp.me/p1RD28-1kX](http://wp.me/p1RD28-1kX)